merenlab/merenlab.org/tutorials/infant-gut/index.md

 ## Chapter III: Phylogenomics

 {:.notice}
-This is more of a practical tutorial to do phylogenomic analyses on metagenome-assembled genomes described in anvi'o collections.
+This is more of a practical tutorial to do phylogenomic analyses on metagenome-assembled genomes described in anvi'o {% include ARTIFACT name="collection" text="collections" %}.
 For a more abstract tutorial on phylogenomics, please consider first reading '[An anvi'o workflow for phylogenomics]({% post_url anvio/2017-06-07-phylogenomics %}){:target="_blank"}'.

 {:.notice}
 To see a practical application of phylogenomics see [this workflow](http://merenlab.org/data/parcubacterium-in-hbcfdna/){:target="_blank"}'.